sviezypan/zio-sql-example/README.md

 ## ZIO-SQL example application

 # Introduction
-This repo has as an example code to demonstrate how to use zio-sql to communicate with sql database of your choice (this repo uses postgresql).
-It contains also zio-http, zio-config, zio-json and other libraries of the ecosystem.
+This repo contains a very simple example application demonstrating how to use zio-sql to communicate with SQL database of your choice - I am using postgresql.
+It uses zio-http, zio-config, zio-json and other libraries of the ecosystem while using the best practices regarding ZLayers.

-App exposes an http api that query and modify the state of db.
-Database contains simple eshop-like `customers` and `orders` tables.
+App exposes an http APIs that query and modify postgres db through `CustomerRepository` and `OrderRepository`.
+Database contains `customers` and `orders` tables.
+Db schema and table content are loaded from `src/main/resources/init.sql` script.

 # To launch
 1. clone this repo